cryinkfly/openSUSE-Baldur/README.md

 For this reason, please watch the above two videos!

-And this would be the command after the basic installation of openSUSE MicroOS to get the XFCE desktop:
+And this would be the command after the basic installation of openSUSE MicroOS to get only the XFCE desktop without configured Flatpak and a new non root user:

+    curl https://github.com/cryinkfly/openSUSE-Baldur/raw/main/minimal-install.sh > minimal-install.sh && chmod +x minimal-install.sh && ./minimal-install.sh

+This would be the command after the basic installation of openSUSE MicroOS to get the XFCE desktop with the XFCE Initial Setup for configuring all things (Still in progress!):

     curl https://raw.githubusercontent.com/cryinkfly/openSUSE-Baldur/main/files/builds/stable-branch/bin/install.sh > install.sh && chmod +x install.sh && ./install.sh